raspberrypilearning/pacman-terminal/en/step_5.md

 IMAGE??

 + After the shell prompt, type `ls` and press enter.
-Make sure you type the letter l as in "l????" and not the number 1.
+Make sure you type the letter l as in "lime" and not the number 1.

 You should get a similar result to this:
 ![LS Command](images/lscommand.png)